 FY 2018-2019 RFPs for CDBG Funds

-To submit a proposal for an activity to be funded through the CDBG program during FY 2018-2019 see the RFP at FY 2018-2019.
-Click on the link, download it and save it to your computer and fill out the proposal for submital to Town.
+To submit a proposal for an activhity to be funded throug the CDBG program during FY 2018-2019, please see the RFP at FY 2018-2019.
+Click on the link, download it, and save it to your computer and fill out the proposal for submittal to the Department of Planning and Community Development.
 READ THOROUGHLY before completing the RFP!

 Each year, the Town of Weymouth receives as an entitlement Community Development Block Grant (CDBG) funds from the U.S. Dept. of Housing and Urban Development (HUD).
 An entitlement community is one that receives funds based on factors assessed by HUD like a community's poverty level, population, overcrowded housing, housing stock age, etc. CDBG funds must be used predominately for the benefit of low and moderate income residents by promoting decent housing, a suitable living environment, and economic opportunities.

 Each year, the Town solicits proposals from non-profit organizations and town departments for activities to fund during the fiscal year (July 1 to June 30).
 Eligible activities may include public services, infrastructure and housing improvements, and more.